 Satisfaction with support or services is directly associated with a positive experience of care and support.
 The survey asks carers, “Overall, how satisfied or dissatisfied are you with the support or services you and the person you care for have received from Social Services in the last 12 months?”

-Between 2012-13 and 2014-15, the proportion of carers who were ‘extremely’ or ‘very’ satisfied with the support or services they and the person they care for received.
-This compares to 6% who were ‘extremely’ or ‘very’ dissatisfied and 16% who were ‘neither satisfied nor dissatisfied’.
-Between 2012-13 and 2014-15, the proportion of carers who were ‘extremely’ or ‘very’ satisfied decreased from 43% to 41%.
+Between 2012-13 and 2014-15, the proportion of carers who were ‘extremely’ or ‘very’ satisfied decreased from 43.1% to 41.1%, and the proportion who were ‘extremely’ or ‘very’ dissatisfied increased from 4.3% to 5.1%.
 The 2016-17 results are not comparable to those from previous surveys due to changes in the definition of the eligible population.
 See ‘About this data’ for more information.